dustincys/en/_posts/2013-12-25-freedomandmess.md

 Usually, a project folder turns out to be full of interrelated `.py` files and intermediate files.
 It is hard to reuse the former script and data.

-Here, scripts makes life better and messier.
+Here, script makes life better and messier.